 - Joe Gillis from Sunset Boulevard is a particularly cynical example, probably because he's dead.
 As an early example, his voiceover when the homicide squad find his corpse floating in a pool goes like so:

 The poor dope - he always wanted a pool.
 Well, in the end, he got himself a pool.

 - When Stephen King characters tell their own stories, they have a tendency to be this way, but it's mostly light and situational cynicism on display, rather than the characters being chronic smartasses.
 Michael Noonan of Bag of Bones is probably the best example.

-- The titular Percy Jackson of Percy Jackson and the Olympians.
+- The eponymous Percy Jackson.
 It's probably common amongst Half-Bloods, as a coping mechanism extension of their diagnosed-as-ADHD battle instincts.
 After all, if you find yourself standing before Hades, God of the Dead, who's cloaked in a robe sewn together from souls of the damned, then wondering what some poor saps must've done to get themselves assigned to being his boxer shorts has got to be better than having your mind lock up in fear.

-- Confirmed, as The Heroes of Olympus Sequel Series shows the point of view of multiple demigods, all of whom are various levels of smartass.
-(Though not of the first person variety).
+- The Heroes of Olympus Sequel Series shows the point of view of multiple demigods, all of whom are various levels of smartass—although they're third-person, making them Lemony Narrators.

 - Spenser is somewhat a Poor Man's Substitute of this trope and is often brought up as the direct inspiration for fantasy novels using this character-type.

 - The protagonist of Frank Portman's "King Dork" mentally snarks his way through the book, but is usually less than stellar at speaking aloud.
 To wit: "By my count, I had said no more than twenty-one words to her, and that's only if you count 'um'.
 And my first bit of dialogue had been nothing less retarded than 'I'm cool"